Long-term services and supports

-The CA Department of Health Care Services (DHCS) requires all Primary Care Providers (PCPs) who treat patients covered by Medi-Cal managed care plans to complete training on Long-Term Services and Supports.
-Click here to go to the LTSS training module.
+The CA Department of Health Care Services (DHCS) requires all Primary Care Providers (PCPs) who treat patients covered by Medi-Cal managed care plans to complete training on LTSS.
+View the LTSS training module.

 - Nursing care in the home